 There is plenty to see and do in Bogota to keep you busy for a few days.
 You can discover the city’s history, dive into the amazing street art scene, go for a hike up in the hills, and so much more.
 Once night falls, the city’s excellent restaurants, bars, and music venues fill with locals and travelers alike.

 At an elevation of 2,640 meters above sea level, the city retains a cool climate throughout the year.
 The Eastern Hills of the Andes have limited the development of the city, which has resulted in a long and narrow metropolitan area running north to south.

 Make the most out of your trip to Bogota with this massive guide.
 We’ll cover daily costs and money saving tips, give you a kickass 3-day Bogota itinerary, and help you figure out where to stay and how to get around the urban sprawl.

 Table of Contents

+If you’re backpacking Colombia, there’s no way around Bogota.
 For a bustling capital city, Bogota is a very affordable place to travel.
 It’s much cheaper than other South American capitals like Santiago and Buenos Aires, making it a great choice for backpackers.

 If you’re balling on a budget, it’s possible to get by on $25-30 a day here.
-The city has some great hostels that are super cheap, a good bus system (and a metro on the way, supposedly), and plenty of free activities.
+Bogota has some great hostels that are super cheap, a good bus system (and a metro on the way, supposedly), and plenty of free activities.
 With a lower budget, you should stick to local restaurants and dive bars.